gorandakov/Intaum/README.md

 in parallel with a return based on condition and cancelling computing one of the branches earlier than the other completes.

+14a possible with full 22GHz but will require splitting data between upper (<6) and lower (>6) levels which would make it impossible to half split the data.